Biden puts U.S. back into fight to slow global warming

 The climate deal is based on each nation setting a goal for cutting carbon pollution by 2030.
 Other countries submitted theirs by last month.
 The U.S did not.
 Saier said America just needs to submit its goal some time before November climate talks in Glasgow, Scotland.

 A longtime international goal, included in the Paris accord with an even more stringent target, is to keep warming below 2 degrees Celsius (3.6 degrees Fahrenheit) since pre-industrial times.
-The world has already warmed 1.2 degrees (2.2 degrees Celsius) since that time.
+The world has already warmed 1.2 degrees Celsius (2.2 degrees Fahrenheit) since that time.

 As of 2020, U.S. emissions were 24% below 2005 levels, but that reflected the extraordinary economic slowdown stemming from the coronavirus pandemic, said climate scientist Zeke Hausfather, energy and climate director for the Breakthrough Institute.

-Note: This story has been corrected to show that the world has already warmed 1.2 degrees Celsius (2.2 degrees Fahrenheit) since that time.